-“There were times within the inner city when African-American and Latina women didn’t have a lot of activities.
-I realized the peace and serenity that I got out of [riding] and I thought that some of my girlfriends could experience the same thing,” says Kelly.
+“In the inner-city, African-American and Latina women didn’t have a lot of activities,” Kelly says.
+“I realized the peace and serenity that I got out of riding, and I thought others could experience the same thing.”

 “When young people are trapped in a negative environment, they quickly experience that negativity and it can kill their souls,” says Kelly.
 “We are about healing them and making them whole again.”